mcneel/rhino3dm/javascript/README.md

 ### Compile

 * After installation, make sure you have  emcc, cmake, and python on your path.
 Emscripten provides instructions for adding path information during install.
-* From the command line (or bash), go to the root directory of this repo and type `./build.sh`.
+* From the command line (or bash), go to the root directory of this repo and type `python build_rhino3dm.py`.
 If everything is configured correctly, you should have a compiled wasm, js, and html file after a couple minutes.

 ### Test

-* Make sure you are in the `artifacts` directory that was created from a compile.
-* Type `python -m SimpleHTTPServer 8080`
+* Type `python serve.py`.
+This will run a simple web server which serves files in the artifacts directory
 * Go to your browser and navigate to `http://localhost:8080/rhino3dm.html`
 * For chrome, right click and select `inspect`.
 Click on the `console` tab and try typing in the following javascript
   * `sphere = new Module.Sphere([1,2,3],12);`